 I think that the reader should enrich what he is reading.
 He should misunderstand the text; he should change it into something else.
+Jorge Luis Borges

-Borges Virtualis is a transmedia retelling of Jorge Luis Borges’s The Intruder, a short story about two brothers who fall obsessively in love with a young drifter who they eventually murder after failed attempts to share her.
-Brazilian filmmaker Caio Ribeiro makes use of various media forms to create an interactive installation where viewers are given opportunities to both conceptually experience and virtually embody the characters themselves.
+Borges Virtualis is a transmedia retelling of The Intruder, a short story by Jorge Luis Borges about two brothers who fall obsessively in love with a young drifter who they eventually murder after failed attempts to share her.
+Brazilian filmmaker Caio Ribeiro uses this story as a platform to interrogate both his own history of trauma and the violence and state sanctioned terrorism perpetrated by the Argentine junta during the Dirty War from 1976 to 1983.
+Ribeiro makes use of various media forms to create an evening-length performance that is part theater, speculative fiction, interactive installation and virtual reality.